 We conduct the evaluation of the effectiveness of the Board of Directors with the use of a third-party survey once a year in order to verify whether the Board of Directors is properly fulfilling its expected roles and functions and to facilitate further improvements thereof.
 Furthermore, in order to deeply examine the survey results, individual interviews of the Directors and Audit & Supervisory Board Members were implemented by the internal Board of Directors secretariat in fiscal 2022.
-Through all of these processes, we earned mostly positive assessments, thereby assuring the overall and reported in the Board of Directors, and issues that require improvement are shared with everyone.
+Through all of these processes, we earned mostly positive assessments, thereby assuring the overall effectiveness of the Board of Directors.